airbytehq/airbyte/docs/integrations/sources/metabase.md

 ## Prerequisites

 To set up Metabase you need:
   * `username` and `password` - Credential pairs to authenticate with Metabase instance.
 This may be used to generate a new `session_token` if necessary.
-An email from Metabase may be sent to the owner's account everytime this is being used to open a new session.
+An email from Metabase may be sent to the owner's account every time this is being used to open a new session.
   * `session_token` - Credential token to authenticate requests sent to Metabase API.
 Usually expires after 14 days.
-  * `instance_api_url` - URL to interact with metabase instance API, that uses https.
+  * `instance_api_url` - URL to interact with Metabase instance API, that uses https.

 ## Setup guide